-A few of the possible specialties these dogs can be selected for are:
+Here are a few of the possible specialties these military working dogs can be selected for

 Sentry dogs are trained to warn their handlers with a growl, bark, or other alert when danger or strangers are nearby.
 These dogs are valuable assets, especially for working in the dark when attacks from the rear or from cover are the most likely.
 Sentry dogs are often used on patrols, as well as guarding supply dumps, airports, war plants and other vital installations.

 2. Scout/Patrol dogs